-The “dream home” is different for every home buyer.
-For some, it’s a beach front property with a captivating view of the ocean.
-For others, it’s a trendy brownstone within walking distance of nearby shops and restaurants.
-Though their lists of preferences may vary, all home buyers have one thing in common – they are emotionally invested in their quest to find the home of their dreams.
+What does a “dream home” look like to you?
+For some, it’s a beachfront escape with captivating views.
+For others, it’s a trendy brownstone in the hustle and bustle of city life.
+House preferences will vary, but all home shoppers have one thing in common – they are emotionally invested in their quest to find the home of their dreams.

-So how do you reach and connect with them while they are still in the search process?
-One of the best ways to grab their attention is with a creative, well-written property description that stands out from the rest.
-Your description should set up expectations for the buyer by creating visual images that spark emotion.
+So, how do you as a real estate agent reach and connect with buyers in the midst of the searching process?
+One of the best ways to grab their attention is with a creative, well-written property description that stands out from the crowd of home listings.
+This explanation should set up expectations for the buyer by creating visual images that spark emotion.

-Whether you’re writing a listing description for a mansion or a small bungalow, don’t skip on the details.
-That’s what buyers are looking for.
-Listing descriptions need to tell a story so that a buyer can visualize what their life would be like in that home.
-Here are some helpful tips to get you started.
+Whether you’re writing a listing description for a mansion or small, bungalow, do not skip out on the details.
+Listing descriptions should tell a shory, so that a buyer can visualize what their life would be like in that home.
+Here are some helpful tips to get you started:

-The first thing to keep in mind is formatting.
-Your whole description should be 250 words or less, not only because of text space limitations on your local multiple listing service (MLS), but also because buyers are unlikely to read a description that is too long.
+The first thing to consider is formatting.
+There’s a lot of listings and attention spans are short – you’ll want to keep the entire listing to 250 words or less.
 According to Zillow, the average listing for a medium-tier home uses 60 words to describe it, but data shows that 250 words is the sweet spot.
 Try to be concise throughout the whole description.

-Next, draft an opening statement designed to answer the buyer’s question – “What am I looking at?”
-It should give buyers a reason to continue reading.
-It’s also a great place to showcase features that you couldn’t fit in the headline, but that buyers will love.
-Here are a few examples:
+Next, draft an opening statement designed to answer the buyer’s question – “What am I looking for?”
+Give buyers a reason to continue viewing the listing.
+This is where you’ll want to showcase the home’s features and list property information that buyers will love.

-- This stunning two-story home is on a large lot in a hot neighborhood.
-From the open-concept kitchen and living space to the large shaded backyard, there is plenty of room for the whole family to enjoy.
-Recent updates include new carpeting upstairs and stainless appliances.
-Situated in a family-friendly neighborhood near a great park, this home is sure to go fast.
+- This stunning two-story home sits on a large property in a quiet and picturesque neighborhood.
+From an open-concept kitchen and living room to a spacious backyard, there’s plenty of room for the whole family to enjoy.
+Recent updates to the house include new carpeting and stainless steel appliances.
+Situated in a family-friendly neighborhood near a great park, this home is will go fast.

 Call to Action